dyg81/modal-bundle/README.md

     v1.0.1 - Fix a minor issue.
     v1.0.2 - Improve symfony/framework-bundle syntaxis in the composer.json file.
     v1.0.3 - Drop DynamicPageBundle support.
+    v1.1.0 - Change the require section in composer.json to support only Symfony 3.4.* Standard Edition with flex.

 # Installation
 To install this bundle, first you need to have jQuery and Bootstrap installed.